Board of Directors

 Mr. Don Swingler joined the Carobell Board of Directors in 2009.
 He retired December 2016 after 17 years as a Financial Advisor with Marine Federal Credit Union and his own financial business (combined).
 A native of Pennsylvania, he grew up in Chambersburg, attended Shippensburg State College, then enlisted in the U.S. Marine Corps August 1971.
 He served in Operations Desert Shield & Desert Storm and traveled to many countries throughout the globe.
 In August 2000, Mr. Swingler retired as Executive Officer, PA School, Camp Johnson.
 During his travels to foreign countries, Mr. Swingler could not help but see a lack of quality facilities available to residents with special needs.
 Seeing and learning the Carobell story, inspired Don to pick up the banner and move forward for their cause.
 Mr. Swingler and wife, Kathy, have two sons, and two grandchildren.

 Mrs. Jamie Worrell relocated to Onslow County with her military family in 1991.
 After graduating from Southwest Onslow High School, she spent time in Memphis, Tennessee, where she obtained her RN license and started her career in adolescent behavioral health.
 After returning to Onslow County in 2013, she continued her focus in adolescent behavioral health along with emergency medicine.
-She currently holds the position of RN Case Manager of the Emergency Department at Onslow Memorial Hospital from 2016-2021.
+She held the position of RN Case Manager of the Emergency Department at Onslow Memorial Hospital from 2016-2021.
 Mrs. Worrell now shares her love of Case/Care Management in her role as Senior Nurse Manager of Care Management at JCMC, continuing to provide care and support to those in her community.
 Her professional passion includes educating and advocating for those who are most vulnerable.
 Mrs. Worrell lives in Sneads Ferry with her husband, Kirby.
 They have four adult children and one (only slightly spoiled) granddaughter.